marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index synchronization, "live view"}}

 When the talks change, this component redraws all of them.
-This is simple, but also wasteful.
+This is simple but also wasteful.
 We'll get back to that in the exercises.

 We can start the application like this: